programmingprincess/asu-hacktoberfest2017/README.md

 Go ahead and add a one line intro about you and add your favorite emoji which you can get here: https://getemoji.com/

 - Hi!
 My name is Anisha - you can find me anywhere with @ani6gup!
 My favorite emoji has to be 👌 since it works in any situation!
+- Hi, my name is Natalie, I was born in Colombia, and my favorite emoji is 🙃